Plumsail/forms-docs/Public/how-to/email.rst

 .. title:: Send an email from form with Power Automate

 .. meta::
-   :description: Use Power Automate to send an email from form's submission
+   :description: Use Mictosoft Power Automate to send a customized email on form's submission using submitted data

 How to send an email from form with Power Automate
 =====================================================